 (S01) Emerging Ethical Issues in Our Transforming Workplaces

-Note: This is a Live Online Session (not available in-person).
+Note: This is a live online session (not available in person).

 Will Schmidt, MS, CCC-SLP, BCS-S, is a clinical specialist and board-certified speech-language pathologist with more than 13 years of experience in the evaluation and treatment of swallowing disorders.
 He has played a key role in establishing multiple fiberoptic endoscopic evaluation of swallowing (FEES) programs within the IU Health Adult Academic Health Center and is actively involved in clinical research focused on dysphagia in medically complex populations.
 Will currently practices at Methodist Hospital where he leads initiatives to advance evidence-based care and interdisciplinary collaboration in the management of swallowing disorders.